 If you don't follow my album reviews with the same religious zeal that Paul Nuttall followed Liverpool's 1989 FA Cup run, you may not be aware that I am quite fond of the new album from The Dears.
 I also cut my teeth on Montreal's booming indie scene of the mid-'00s, so when the evergreen Plants and Animals were announced on the bill, it seemed too good to pass up.

-It's the latter who kick things off tonight, of course, barely half an hour after drummer Matthew "Woody" Woodley and I sat down for a chat about the band - eyes peeled for that interview next week, zealots - and they waste no time demonstrating how they earned those Polaris and Juno nominations over the years.
+It's the latter who kick things off tonight, of course, barely half an hour after drummer Matthew "Woody" Woodley and I sat down for a chat about the band - you can read that interview right here, zealots - and they waste no time demonstrating how they earned those Polaris and Juno nominations over the years.
 Frontman Warren Spicer's voice is rich and powerful, belying the relative paucity of its fanbase here in the UK, and provides a satisfying counterpoint to Woodley's inventive, occasionally jazz-tinged drumming.
 "No Worries Gonna Find Us" is an early highlight of this union, and turns out to be one of several gems tonight plucked from their return to form, last year's Waltzed in from the Rumbling.
 The set is varied throughout, though one wonders whether they've remained in relative shadow, internationally, for lack of a hit - until they bring out the storming "Lightshow" near the end, and you wonder instead how they're not selling out bigger venues.